-- Rural School Records - includes the Rural School Records as well as artifacts, ephemera, and other items relating to Iowa's rural school system.
-A database containing finding aids to the Rural School Records is organized by county name and is fully-searchable by keyword.
+- Rural School Records - Official records documenting Iowa's rural school system from the mid-19th through the mid-20th century as well as artifacts, ephemera, and other items relating to the history of rural education in the state.
+A database containing finding aids to the Rural School Records, organized by county name and keyword searchable, is available.

 - History of Education Collections - The History of Education Collections at the Center for the History of Rural Iowa Education and Culture (CHRIEC) document and detail rural culture and education in the United States with particular emphasis on Iowa and the Midwest.
 The collections are wide in the breadth of subjects cover and include many examples of rural school student work, official school records, photographs, plays, realia, school souvenirs, teaching aids, certificates, personal papers, correspondence, and educational trade publications.
 A majority of the materials date from the late nineteenth century on up into the late twentieth century.

 - Oral History Collection - The University of Northern Iowa's Museums has keeps an ongoing collection of oral history interviews with citizens who were involved in Iowa's rural school system.
 These recordings, which include the remembrances of pupils, teachers, and administrators, further develop the unique story of the country school in Iowa.
 The interviews are now part of the Center's collections, and transcripts of many of them are available in the reading room.
 Through the efforts of volunteers, we continue to record oral histories and make them available here.